The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

-ASPIICS will also contribute to solving the CME origin problem by observing in detail the restructuring of the large-scale magnetic configuration of the corona during CMEs.
-Its high cadence will allow precise measurements of timing of different events in its field of view: the start of the slow rise of the flux rope or prominence \citep{Cheng2020, Xing2024}, the onset of the fast reconnection in the flare current sheet below the erupting flux rope \citep{Jiang2021}, the start of the breakout reconnection above the flux rope \citep{Karpen2012}, and any additional reconnection of the erupting flux rope with other magnetic flux systems \citep{Lynch2025, Veronig2025}.
-This will allow disentangling contributions of different physical mechanisms in different phases of the eruption \citep{Xing2024}.
+ASPIICS can also contribute to solving the CME origin problem by observing in detail the restructuring of the large-scale magnetic configuration of the corona during CMEs.
+Its high cadence can allow precise measurements of timing of different events in its field of view: the start of the slow rise of the flux rope or prominence \citep{Cheng2020, Xing2024}, the onset of the fast reconnection in the flare current sheet below the erupting flux rope \citep{Jiang2021}, the start of the breakout reconnection above the flux rope \citep{Karpen2012}, and any additional reconnection of the erupting flux rope with other magnetic flux systems \citep{Lynch2025, Veronig2025}.
+This allows disentangling contributions of different physical mechanisms in different phases of the eruption \citep{Xing2024}.